 This policy provides liability coverage related to:

-Policy cost is based on factors such as your healthcare specialization, level of risk for a breach, type and amount of records you store, and coverage limits.
+Policy cost is based on factors such as your healthcare specialization, your level of cyber risk, the type and amount of sensitive data you store, and your coverage limits.

-There are two kinds of cyber liability insurance: first-party and third-party.
+There are two kinds of cyber liability insurance coverage to protect your business from cyber threats: first-party and third-party.

-Cyber liability insurance can cover expenses related to a data breach at a doctor's office or other healthcare business that exposes patient information.
+Cyber liability insurance can cover expenses related to a patient data breach at a doctor's office or other healthcare business that exposes PHI.
 This policy can pay to notify your clients about the breach and also cover fines.
-It can pay expenses related to:
+It can pay data breach response expenses such as:

 If your medical office is responsible for protecting your clients’ health records, you could be sued if the system you use is breached – even if it belongs to another business.
-For instance, if a cybercriminal breaches the database used by your physical therapy clinic, and you’re sued by a patient whose information is stolen, a cyber liability policy can help pay for:
+For instance, if a cybercriminal breaches the database used by your physical therapy clinic, and you’re sued by a patient whose information is stolen, third-party coverage can help pay for:

 While cyber liability insurance shields against cyberattacks and data breaches, your business faces many other risks, too.
 Healthcare professionals should also consider: